valkey-io/valkey-doc/commands/script-dump.md

-Returns the scripts in the script cache.
+Returns the original source code of a script in the script cache.

 This command accepts one SHA1 digest and return a script if the script are already defined or NOSCRIPT error if not inside the script cache.